by Todd Wilkinson

 “There are places that acted successfully to curb rural sprawl, but I personally don’t know of any places [in America] that include a primary focus on conservation of the magnificent wildlife that gives the Greater Yellowstone region its special character,” Liberty said, noting that no attractive community has stayed that way without some kind of zoning.
 “How many places in North America can someone see a bison, or a grizzly or pronghorn from their yard or on their way to work?
 To protect that attribute, which is so incredibly rare, is your special challenge and your special responsibility.”

 In autumn 2024, I wrote the foreword for an unprecedented scientific analysis on the impacts of sprawl in Greater Yellowstone assembled by conservation biologist Leon Kolankiewicz with NumbersUSA.
 NumbersUSA has produced a dozen and a half different sprawl studies, including one focused on the bioregion around Chesapeake Bay.
 Of note is that Kolankiewicz is no slouch when it comes to analyzing cause and effects of development on nature, and on budgets of local counties.
-Across decades, he has been enlisted by federal government agencies to draft more than 100 environmental impact statements, as part of analysis mandated by the federal National Environmental Policy Act, looking at the potential consequences of major proposed developments or government actions.
+Across decades, he has been enlisted by federal government agencies to draft more than 100 environmental impact statements and environmental assessments, as part of analysis mandated by the federal National Environmental Policy Act, looking at the potential consequences of major proposed developments or government actions.
 He’s also been a senior scientist in writing more than 40 management plans for national wildlife refuges.
 You can download a full digital copy of Kolankiewicz voluminous analysis of what Greater Yellowstone is facing by clicking here and obtain a free abridged summary by clicking here.

 The most immediate cumulative threat, with negative permanent consequences for Greater Yellowstone’s iconic wildlife, is not climate change, nor natural resource extraction on public lands.
 It is loss of habitat rapidly happening on private land due to rural development.